twallema/pySODM/docs/models.md

 * **state_names** (list) - Contains the names (type: str) of the states.
 * **parameter_names** (list) - Contains the names (type: str) of the non-stratified parameters.
 Non-stratified parameters are not subject to input checks and can thus be of any datatype/size.
+* **integrate** (function) - Function to compute the differentials of every model state.
+The integrate function must have the timestep `t` as its first input, followed by the `state_names`, then the `parameter_names` and then the `parameter_stratified_names`, all in the correct order.
+The integrate function must return a differential for every model state of the correct size and in the same order as `state_names`.
+The integrate function must be a static method (include `@staticmethod`).
 * **stratification_names** (list) - optional - Contains the names of the stratification axes.
 The names given here become the dimensions in the simulation output `xarray` Dataset.
 * **parameter_stratified_names** (list) - optional - Contains the names of the stratified parameters.
 Stratified parameters are subject to input checks.
 They must be a list or a 1D np.ndarray with a length equal to the number of coordinates of the stratification axis.
     * For one stratification axes: list contains strings - `['stratpar_1', 'stratpar_2']`